thumbnail image

 James has devoted the last two decades to pursuing academic interests at the intersections between science and humanities, including recent efforts as an independent scholar in the history of ancient, medieval and Renaissance astronomy.
 Earlier, James spent twenty-five years as a research scientist and engineer with IBM, involved in laser interactions with material surfaces.

-“The Sphere of Anthony Ascham: A Commentary and Transcription of TheEarliest Known English-Language Cosmography Based on Sacrobosco’s De Sphaera,” Book Project, 2025
+“The Sphere of Anthony Ascham: A Commentary and Transcription of TheEarliest Known English-Language Cosmography Based on Sacrobosco’s De Sphaera,” Springer-Nature, 2025

 ARTICLE